semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 ## References

-I obtained the various parts of this tutorial from the following references:
+We obtained the various parts of this tutorial from the following references:

 ORCID materials: